TL;DR: What is the best Interakt alternative in 2026?

 Advanced AI capabilities

-A strong AI Agent should do more than send faster replies.
-It should be able to qualify leads, update lifecycle stages, route by intent, trigger workflows, escalate high-value opportunities and generate summaries for handovers so sales and support teams spend less time on repetitive decisions.
+A strong AI Agent should do more than reply faster.
+During evaluation, buyers should test whether it can qualify leads, update lifecycle stages, route by intent, trigger workflows, escalate high-value opportunities and generate a clean handover summary for the next rep across multiple turns.

 That is different from basic auto-replies or rule-based flows that only react to exact keywords.
 Buyers should separate platforms that assist conversations from platforms that can actually move conversations forward with context across multiple turns.